Engee documentation

 120

-Enable PRBSet - usage of a set of physically allocated resource blocks for data transmission
+Enable PRBSet — using a set of physically allocated resource blocks for data transfer

-Enable or disable usage of a set of physically allocated resource blocks for data transfer.
-If this checkbox is selected, the PDSCH PRB allocation parameter can be used, which sets specific frequency resource ranges for signal or data transmission at the physical layer in 5G NR.
-This parameter determines which blocks of frequency spectrum from the available spectrum can be assigned to a channel.
-The usage of PDSCH PRB allocation allows to specify specific groups of frequency blocks and flexibly allocate frequency resources depending on communication requirements and network conditions.
+Enable or disable the use of a set of physically allocated resource blocks for data transfer.
+If this option is selected, you can use the PDSCH PRB allocation parameter, which sets specific frequency resource ranges for transmitting signals or data at the physical layer in 5G NR.
+This parameter determines which blocks of the available frequency spectrum can be assigned to a channel.
+Using PDSCH PRB allocation allows you to specify specific frequency block groups and flexibly allocate frequency resources depending on communication requirements and network conditions.

 Dependencies

-To use this parameters, uncheck the Input ports checkbox.
+To use this option, uncheck the Input ports checkbox.

 Block parameter